ivogeorg/my_rb1_robot/qa.md

 3. The `front_caster` link seems to be wobbling in the `z` direction, so the motion of the robot might be caused by gravity and a "sinking" caster.
 The robot appears to be tilted forward and might be rotating around the sinking caster.
 4. When the physics are turned off by `rosservice call /gazebo/pause_physics`, the robot stops rotating.
 5. Commenting out the differential drive doesn't stop the robot rotation!
+6. Reverting to tag `task2`, the robot doesn't move.
+It's static in its initial position.

    ![Sinking caster and rotating robot](assets/Part-3-unwanted-motion.png)